netlify/staticgen/source/about.md

 StaticGen is a leaderboard of the top open-source static site generators.
 It's run by [BitBalloon](https://www.bitballoon.com), a hosting service for static websites, as a way to promote a static approach to building websites.

-The site itself is built with [Middleman](http://middlemanapp.com/) and [Factor.io](http://factor.io/) builds and deploys the site twice a day.
+The site itself is built with [Middleman](http://middlemanapp.com/).
+Every day [Factor.io](http://factor.io/) builds and deploys the site.
 The source-code is available on [Github](https://github.com/bitballoon/staticgen) and you're more than welcome to contribute as long as you [follow the rules](/rules.html).

 ### Static Site Generators